 Be sure to remove the decorative foil that comes with most poinsettia purchased during the holidays when watering these delicate plants.
 This is true for any potted plant — those foil wrappers are death traps, as they allow the plant to sit in water that has escaped the drainage holes in the bottom of the pot.
 You definitely want this water to be able to drain away completely.

 If you are diligent about checking for water collected in the foil wrapper, you could leave the foil on, but only if you know you will remember to check on it.
-Will you remember if the phone rings or the baby cries or the doorbell rings?
+Will you remember if the phone rings, or the baby cries, or the doorbell rings?
 Not me.
 So I remove the foil during the watering process, then replace it after I’m done.
 On the other hand, if I have a pretty cache pot to put the ugly plastic pot into, I trash the foil and use the pretty pot.

 Enjoy your holiday flowers, and your holidays.

-Merry Christmas! and Happy Hanukkah!
+Merry Christmas!
+Happy Hanukkah! and Happy New Year!